RTP-MIDI: Journal update

 The journalling mechanism permits to detect MIDI messages loss and allows the receiver to generate missing data without needing any retransmission.
 The journal keeps in memory "MIDI images" for the different session partners at different moments.
 However, it is useless to keep in memory the journalling data corresponding to events received correctly by a session partner.
 Each partner then sends cyclically to the other partner the RS message, indicating the last sequence number received correctly, in other words, without any gap between two sequence numbers.
 The sender can then free the memory containing old journalling data if necessary.

 Disconnection of session's partner

 A session partner can ask at any moment to leave a session, which will close the session in return.
 This is done using the BY message.
 When a session partner receives this message, it immediately closes the session with the remote partner that sent the message, and it frees all resources allocated to this session.
-It must be noted that this message can be sent by the session initiator or by the session listener ("invited" partner).
+This message can be sent by the session initiator or by the session listener ("invited" partner).